atmaivancevic/structuralVariantResources/README.md

 # Structural Variant Resources
 ALL the things.
 Also mention other github/basecamp/stack overflow sites that this was inspired by (e.g. geocarvalho github on sv-cnv-studies)

-Tools include hyperlinks to both the original paper and software, in the following format:
+Listed tools include hyperlinks to both the original paper and software/documentation.
-SOFTWARE(software_link): DESCRIPTION.
-AUTHOR et al YEAR, JOURNAL(paper_link).

 ## 1. Introduction to structural variation